danihinjos/ADA_Project/README.md

 <!-- ### Strippers vs. Rappers -->
 <!-- MCs vs Strippers -->
 ### The Mic or the Stripping pole
 If we had to guess, we would say that quotes by rappers would contain the most obscene language.
 On the contrary, our analysis shows that the most vulgar occupation of Quotebank speakers is stripping.
 Wait... strippers get quoted in media articles?
-Apperently they do, we have found over 23000 quotes spoken by strippers and this is our favorite one:
+Apperently they do, we have found over 23000 quotes spoken by strippers.
+That being said, MCs take the first place if we only consider speakers with more than 500 quotes.
-> "quote"
-That being said, MCs are not that far behind strippers.
 Intuition, check!
-<iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~k_beans/46.embed?showlink=false"></iframe>
+<iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~k_beans/244.embed?showlink=false"></iframe>
 <!-- Monday F#@k you! -->
 ### F#@k it's Monday!
 We have grouped quotes by the day of the week their respective articles were posted on and computed the avarage profanity score of each group.
 Surprise, surprise - Monday takes the lead with the highest average.
 [This paper](https://publications.aap.org/pediatrics/article-abstract/128/5/867/30917/Profanity-in-Media-Associated-With-Attitudes-and?redirectedFrom=fulltext "Profanity in Media Associated With Attitudes and Behavior Regarding Profanity Use and Aggression")<sup>[1]</sup> suggests that people become more hostile when exposed to profanity in media.
 Maybe that's the reason why people are so grumpy on Mondays, except, you know, having to go to work again.